LosicLab/starchip/README.md

 	samtools
 	bedtools (>= 2.24.0)
 	mafft
-	star (starchimp doesn't call star, but you do need star output)
+	star (starchip doesn't call star, but you do need star output)

 Files Needed:

-	parameters file (examples included in /starchimp/paramfiles ) Fasta File and GTF File used to generate STAR index repetative elements/antibody parts regions files in .bed format (included for hg19,hg38)
+	parameters file (examples included in /starchip/paramfiles ) Fasta File and GTF File used to generate STAR index repetative elements/antibody parts regions files in .bed format (included for hg19,hg38)
 	Optional: known gene families and paralogs (included for human)